 The main benefit of an LLC is legal protection.
 Sole proprietorships may be fine for small home-based businesses, but when a business starts dealing with larger sums of money and multiple customers and clients, it's a good idea to separate the business from the individual—and forming an LLC allows for that.

 A corporation is owned by one or more stockholders and managed by a board of directors (which may consist of only one person) elected by the stockholders.

 The directors appoint officers who run the day-to-day business of the company.
 The stockholders, directors, and officers of the company are protected from the liabilities of the company, including liabilities for their own negligence in operation of the business, except in certain extraordinary circumstances.
-In an ordinary corporation, the profits and losses do not flow through to the tax returns of the owners.
+In an ordinary corporation, the profits and losses do not flow through to the owners' tax returns.
 The corporation is a separate entity that files its own tax return and pays its own taxes.

 Corporate federal income tax rates are not set in graduated tax brackets, and in many states, corporations also are subject to franchise taxes—a state corporate income tax, in essence.

 Corporations typically need to register with the federal Securities and Exchange Commission in order to issue shares of stock, but smaller corporations with only a handful of shareholders can apply for an exemption from having to file.
-If the corporation plans to sell additional shares, though, it will have to register.
+A corporation that plans to sell additional shares, though, has to register.